 Deadline to establish a SIMPLE IRA

-Say you want to make a SIMPLE IRA plan effective for a particular tax year.
+Say you want to make a savings incentive match plan for employees effective for a particular tax year.
 If that’s the case, set it up by October 1 of that year.
-A later date is allowable only if the business is started after October 1, and the SIMPLE IRA plan must be set up as soon as it is administratively feasible.
+A later date is allowable only if the business is started after October 1, and the SIMPLE retirement plan must be set up as soon as it is administratively feasible.

 Transferring your SIMPLE IRA

-Employees must wait two years from the time they open a SIMPLE IRA account before transferring those funds into another retirement plan.
+Employees must wait two years from the time they open a SIMPLE retirement plan before transferring those funds into another retirement plan.
 If you withdraw money from a SIMPLE IRA during the two-year waiting period, you may be subject to a 25% early-distribution penalty.

 You should always discuss with your own tax advisor as to what is the best option for you regarding a retirement plan.
 Feel free to call us at 714-831-1866 or email us at info@uDirectira.com to discuss any questions you may have.